 How to Make Dried Apples Crispy/Chewy vs. Crispy

 - 1 teaspoon ground cinnamon**

-Bake one side of the apples for 35 minutes until the apples are dried and the edges start to curl up.
-Then flip them over and bake for additional 25 minutes.
-If you like your dried apples as chewy and little bit crispy, take them from the oven.
-If you like them all crispy, bake for additional 1 hour and let them cool in the turned off oven for an hour.
+- Place the apple circles onto the parchment paper and sprinkle ground cinnamon on top.
+Bake one side of the apples for 35-45 minutes (depending on the thickness of the slices) or until the apples start to dry and the edges start to curl up.
+Then flip them over and bake for an additional 25-30 minutes.
+If you like your dried apples as chewy and a little bit crispy, take them from the oven.
+If you like them all crispy, bake for an additional 1 hour and let them cool in the turned off oven for an extra hour.

 Update Notes: I originally shared this post on December 30, 2016.
 Today I add extra pictures.